Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Zygophyllaceae >>> Larrea tridentata

 Photographed near Lookout Mountain, Phoenix Maricopa Co., Arizona.
 July 2002.

-RANGE: Abundant and drought-resistent shrub found in all the warm deserts of southwestern United States and northwestern Mexico: Chihuahuan, Sonoran and Mojave Deserts mostly below 1300 m elevation.
+RANGE: Abundant and drought-resistant shrub found in all the warm deserts of southwestern United States and northwestern Mexico: Chihuahuan, Sonoran and Mohave Deserts mostly below 1300 m elevation.
 Absent from flood-prone areas along rivers.

-FLOWERS: Yellow flowers with five petals appear generously in spring and almost any other time of year following periods of generous rainfall.
+FLOWERS: Yellow flowers with five petals appear generously in spring and at almost any other time of year following periods of rain.

 SHRUB: Medium to large sized shrubs.
 Often several seemingly distinct shrubs will be growing together in a ring 6 to 20 m in diameter.
 This represents a clone of an original plant that may have been growing continuously for thousands of years.